MikeCalabro/MLB-hitting-and-pitching/README.md

 To see how he well he hits certain pitches in certain scenarios:

 Check out my Shiny App  https://calabs97.shinyapps.io/pitching_to_Trout/

+# Data

+As of now, all data used has been scraped from (BaseballSavant's Statcast Data)[https://baseballsavant.mlb.com/statcast_search]